 “How far is that?”
 Of course I had to ask.

-So many Storyteller Mode owners showed up, and the sense of community all weekend was truly special.
-Stephanie Bayes and Bill D. and I got to dawn patrol hike the nearby Buffalo Mountain one morning, and watch a very smokey sunrise from 11,000 feet.
+The sense of community all weekend was truly special.
+Stephanie Bayes, Bill D. and I got to dawn patrol hike the nearby Buffalo Mountain one morning, and watch a very smokey sunrise from 11,000 feet.

-It’s hard to explain how much the people mean to us here, but the fact that so many of our people showed up and hiked, camped, hung out, said hi, ate dinner, played music–each one added so much to the weekend.
+It’s hard to explain how much the people mean to us here, but the fact that so many of our people showed up and hiked, camped, hung out, said “Hi,” ate dinner, or played music added so much to the weekend.
 The van expo was enriched so incredibly much and would never have been the same.
-We’ve said it before and we’ll say it again – these people are the reason we build vans and will continue to be as long as we can help it.
+These people are the reason we build vans and will continue to be as long as we can help it.

 If we’ve learned anything about vanlife through this business, we’ve learned that it’s not about the places you go but about the people you meet on the way.
 We’re so grateful to Neil with Adventure Van Expo for navigating these tough times this year and still making these gatherings possible and giving us all the opportunity to connect and share in unique locations across the country.
 We’ve got one more left this year–see you all next weekend in Big Bear, CA!